 High School and for fans of Calvin & Hobbes

-Now he is 17-years-old and had been diagnosed with schizophrenia.
-Hobbes is back, as a delusion, and Calvin can’t control him.
+Now he is seventeen-years-old and has been diagnosed with schizophrenia.
+Hobbes is back as a delusion, and Calvin can’t control him.
 Calvin decides that Watterson is the key to everything – if he would just make one more comic strip, but without Hobbes, Calvin would be cured.
 Calvin and Susie (is she real?) and Hobbes (he can’t be real, can he?) set out on a dangerous trek across frozen Lake Erie to track down Watterson.

 Schizophrenia (to me) seems pretty scary.
 For those who have delusions, you never know if the person you’re talking to is real or if it’s all in your head.
-I first found out about schizophrenia from a TV show called ‘Perception’.
-It’s about Dr. Daniel Pierce, a talented but eccentric neuropsychiatrist, who is enlisted by the FBI to assist in solving complex cases in Chicago.
-Daniel has paranoid schizophrenia and his hallucinations sometimes help him to pick out subtle clues in solving crimes.
-This was my favorite part of the show because his hallucinations were so funny.
-One time he hallucinated the devil and the devil made a joke about how many lawyers were in hell.
+I first learned about schizophrenia from a TV show called ‘Perception.’
+It’s about Dr. Daniel Pierce, a talented but eccentric neuropsychiatrist enlisted by the FBI to assist in solving complex cases in Chicago.
+Daniel has paranoid schizophrenia, and his hallucinations sometimes help him pick up subtle clues in solving crimes.
+This was my favorite part of the show because his hallucinations were so amusing.
+One time he hallucinated the devil, and the devil made a joke about how many lawyers were in hell.
 He said, “You can’t throw a rock without hitting one.
-Actually that’s a game we play down there.”
+Actually, that’s a game we play down there.”
 That was one of my favorite hallucinations.
-I’ve always liked shows about people with hallucinations or can see someone that no one else can see.
+I’ve always liked shows about people with hallucinations or who can see something that no one else can see.
 I find it strangely amusing watching someone talk to thin air.

-I don’t know if this book or the show ‘Perception’ are being truthful about the facts on schizophrenia.
-I read two other books about characters with schizophrenia that probably are more factual but I don’t know when or if I’ll review those books.
+I don’t know if this book or the show ‘Perception’are being truthful about the facts on schizophrenia.
+I have read two other books about characters with schizophrenia that probably are more factual, but I don’t know when or if I’ll review those books.

 This is one of my favorite comics.
 I even did my own version with my own characters.